Archibald Scott Cleghorn: Death

 Cleghorn died of a heart attack on November 1, 1910, at the ʻĀinahau royal estate.
 He was buried in the Kalākaua Crypt of the Royal Mausoleum of Hawaii.

 His downtown Honolulu estate became the home of The Pacific Club in 1926.

 Cleghorn willed the estate of ʻĀinahau to the Territory of Hawaii for a park to honor his daughter Ka‘iulani.
-However, the territorial legislature, reluctant to manage the property, used a specification that the park would have to close each night at 6:00PM as a technically to refuse the gift.
+However, the territorial legislature, reluctant to manage the property, used a specification that the park would have to close each night at 6:00PM as a technicality to refuse the gift.
 The property was subsequently subdivided and sold with the Victorian mansion at ʻĀinahau becoming a hotel and then a rental property before it burned down on August 2, 1921.

 Children

 Besides his daughter Kaʻiulani, Cleghorn had a number of children out of wedlock.

 With a Hawaiian woman, Elizabeth “Lapeka” Kahalaunani Pauahi Grimes, Cleghorn had three daughters: Cleghorn and Lapeka later separated.